GyroSuperintelligence/BabyLM/guides/Genetics.md

 - No external compression algorithms
 - No auxiliary hidden states
 - No alternative update rules beyond the Monodromic Fold
+- No Determinism - Only Traceability and Freedom through Monodromy

 **Required Maps**:
 - epistemology.npy: State transition table